jaredpar/jaredpar.github.io/_posts/2009-12-02-dev-connection-talk-slides-and-code.md

 ---
 layout: post
 ---
-Thanks to everyone who attended my sessions at Dev Connections.??
-I???ve posted the material for both of my talks on my SkyDrive account.??
+Thanks to everyone who attended my sessions at Dev Connections.
+I've posted the material for both of my talks on my SkyDrive account.
 This includes the slides and projects.

 > <http://cid-